WordPress is an open source content management system (CMS) that has been available since 2003.

 Building a website with Weebly is a great experience that would be perfect for beginners.

 Weebly is mainly geared towards small business and portfolio websites.
-It has all the tools you’ll need to build a business website or online store, but the platform might struggle to accommodate very large, high traffic websites.
+It has all the tools you’ll need to build a business website or online store, but the platform might struggle to accommodate very large, high traffic creating professional websites quickly.

 Key features